 - Physical Security: Securing the computer running Dermi Atlas Professional.

-- Network Security: Configuring firewalls and securing your local network (Wi-Fi).
+- Network Security: Configuring firewalls and securing the local network (Wi-Fi).

 - Access Management: Creating accounts, managing passwords, and disabling access for terminated staff.